Bryse88/Bryse88/README.md

 ## About Me
 I'm a CS + Econ student interested in quant finance and entrepenuership

-🔭 Currently working on building Encite(my startup) and a stealth as an architect
+🔭 Currently working on building Encite(my startup)

-🌱 Learning: Training Deep Learning Model on CHTC and Algo Dev for options training
+🌱 Learning: Training Deep Learning Model on Lambda Labs and Algo Dev for options training